thekevinscott/video.py/README.md

 ## Seeing the output

 As soon as you created your pipeline, Pachyderm should start running.
-You can see the progress with:
+You can see the status of your pipeline with:

 ```
 pachctl list-pipeline